engine99/rebel-challenge-roster/README.md

 - Adding a field to toggle (and persist) whether the artist payout is complete (eg: checkbox)
 - Display is sorted in descending order by payout amount

 ## Focus
 - Complete solution
 - Try out jss

+## To run:
+Provision a mongodb server.
+Create a database 'ArtistRoster_development' and a collection 'Artists'.
+Add index with fields {
+  name:1
+} and options
+{ unique:true,
+partialFilterExpression: { $type: "string" } }

+In react-client, run 'npm build'

+In root directory, run 'npm start'

 ## Dev notes:
 Electing to use a Node runtime to intermediate between a web client and a nosql database.